 The feedback we received reinforced the research regarding the common triggers for loneliness, particularly as they relate to life stages.
 Respondents also validated the importance for Council to take an intersectional approach when addressing loneliness.
-Intersectionality takes into account people's overlapping identities and experiences, which may include factors such as age, race, language, gender, employment status, illness and/or disability, visa status, in order to best understand the complex nature of their vulnerability to experiencing loneliness.
+Intersectionality takes into account people's overlapping identities and experiences, which may include factors such as age, race, language, gender, sexuality, employment status, illness and/or disability, visa status etc., in order to best understand the complex nature of their vulnerability to experiencing Ioneliness.
 People in the Monash community may be at risk of experiencing loneliness due to multiple, interconnecting reasons and therefore the required response may be as complex as the influencing factors.
+The potential barriers to experiencing meaningful social connection, when identified through an intersectional lens, may require more individualised and nuanced interventions.
+This only further speaks to the complexity, and importance, of applying an intersectional approach to addressing loneliness.